IronRon/Video-Vector-Visualisation/README.md

 - Matplotlib is used to plot the hand's position, velocity, and acceleration over time in three separate subplots.

+**Real-time Vector Visualization**

+- Real-time visualization of velocity vectors has been added using Matplotlib's FuncAnimation.
+This displays the hand's velocity vector dynamically as the hand moves.

 ## How to Run

 1. **Execute the Script**: